shaardie/blog/content/infset.md

 I have to admit that this definition is not very practical and very generic, but this is also the case by the definition of sets in math.
 So it fits.

-Also you can see that this struct can not only hold infinite sets but also finite sets as well.
+Also, you can see that this struct can not only hold infinite sets but also finite sets as well.
 There are no real limits to the defining function at all.

 ## The Interface